An invitation to formal power series

-Since $\alpha$ cannot divide the constant $bc$, we have $\alpha\mid\tilde\beta\tilde\gamma$ and without loss of generality, $\alpha\mid\beta$ in $K[X]$.
+Since $\alpha$ cannot divide the constant $bc$, we have $\alpha\mid\tilde\beta\tilde\gamma$ and without loss of generality, $\alpha\mid\tilde\beta$ in $K[X]$.
 By \autoref{lemprimitive}\eqref{primitive3}, $\alpha\mid\tilde\beta\mid\beta$ also holds in $R[X]$. \end{proof}

-Gauss' theorem also implies that the polynomial ring in infinitely many indeterminants over a field is a UFD since every factorization involves only finitely many indeterminants.
+Gauss' theorem also implies that the polynomial ring in infinitely many indeterminates over a field is a UFD since every factorization involves only finitely many indeterminates.
 This furnishes an example of a non-noetherian UFD.
-It should be noted that there is no efficient algorithm to compute a factorization into prime elements.
+It should be noted that there is no known efficient algorithm to compute a factorization into prime elements.
 For instance, any algorithm for $\ZZ[X]$ would also contain an algorithm for the prime decomposition in $\ZZ$.
-Similarly, a (finite) factorization algorithm for $\CC[X]$ would lead to explicit formulas to compute roots of polynomials (by Galois theory, there cannot be such formulas by radicals alone when the polynomial degree is at least $5$ by Galois theory).
+Similarly, a (finite) factorization algorithm for $\CC[X]$ would lead to explicit formulas to compute roots of polynomials (by Galois theory, there cannot be such formulas by radicals alone when the polynomial degree is at least $5$).

 Surprisingly, there exist UFDs $R$ such that $R[[X]]$ is not a UFD.
 A family of examples was constructed by Samuel~\cite{SamuelLecture} with